 Most sleep specialists and physicians advise that fitness trackers can give you handy insights but aren’t reliable enough to predict or detect sleep apnea, nor are they a foundational part of the approach they might recommend.
 However, there may be benefits, especially if you already wear a smartwatch or fitness ring and aren’t purchasing one solely to help with your sleep apnea.
 These include:

-- Monitoring progress: This is a way to see whether your sleep duration and quality are increasing or how lifestyle changes and prescribed medications are influencing the severity of your sleep disturbances.
+- Monitoring progress: This is a way to see whether your sleep duration and quality are increasing or how lifestyle changes and prescribed medications are influencing the severity of your sleep disturbances aside from just how you feel daily.

 - Contributing to efforts to become more physically active and healthy: Many people use fitness trackers to help embed new habits like walking a minimum number of steps, losing excess body weight, or burning more calories during the day.

 Benefits aside, it’s important to reiterate that a fitness tracker cannot determine whether or not you have sleep apnea.
-The only way to confirm this is to consult a physician or sleep specialist.
+The only way to confirm sleep apnea is to consult a physician or sleep specialist so they can determine what testing is most appropriate, what the results mean, and what treatment options are available.

 Established Ways to Detect Sleep Apnea